Locations:

 The treatment for radiation sickness varies based on its severity.
 As significant exposure usually results from radiological or nuclear emergencies, healthcare providers and first responders prioritize care based on the severity of symptoms and injuries.

-• Decontamination (removing clothing and thoroughly washing your body) to protect others from further exposure.
+• Decontamination.
+Removing clothing and washing your body protects others from further exposure.

 • Prevention of thyroid cancer.
 Providers typically recommend that all children and people who are pregnant who were exposed take potassium iodide to protect their thyroid from the uptake of radioactive iodine.

-• Management of psychological trauma with psychotherapy (talk therapy) and/or medication.
+• Management of psychological trauma.
+Treatments include psychotherapy (talk therapy) and medication.

 Prevention

-There’s nothing you can do to prevent emergencies that lead to significant radiation exposure and radiation sickness.
-But there are steps you can take if a nuclear emergency happens, including:
+There’s nothing you can do to prevent emergencies that lead to unexpected significant radiation exposure and radiation sickness.
+But there are steps you can take to protect yourself if a nuclear emergency happens.
+You can:

-• Leave (or don’t enter) the area where exposure occurred.
+• Avoid the exposure area.
+Leave (or don’t enter) the area where the exposure occurred.

-• Remove contaminated clothing as soon as possible and store it in a sealed container.
-Wash your body thoroughly with soap and water.
+• Decontaminate.
+Remove contaminated clothing as soon as possible and store it in a sealed container.
+Wash yourself thoroughly with soap and water.

-• Seek emergency medical treatment as soon as possible.
+• Get treated.
+Seek emergency medical treatment as soon as possible.

 Outlook / Prognosis